 Need to know

-On arrival – volunteers attend a two-day orientation in Buenos Aires
+On arrival – Volunteers attend a 3-4 day orientation in Buenos Aires.

 Costs